 Term Definition Anti-gawking screen An opaque screen attached to a Temporary Road Safety Barrier (TRSB) to shield the construction work from the view of passing motorists.
-Community Liaison Plan A document that outlines how information about the project will be communicated to the community.
+Community Control Plan A document that outlines how information about the project with community.
 Dynamic deflection The largest transverse deflection of a TRSB system recorded during an actual crash or during a full-scale impact test.
 End Treatment The collective term for devices and features at the leading and trailing ends of TRSB systems, which are selected on the basis of traffic speed and composition, the type of TRSB system and the particular site constraints.
+May A permissive condition that indicates that usage of the device is conditional, or optional.

-Term Definition May A permissive condition that indicates that usage of the device is conditional, or optional.
-Nominated Traffic Officer A person responsible in accordance with Clause 5.2 for preparation and implementation of the TMP and TGS.
+Term Definition Nominated Traffic Officer A person responsible in accordance with Clause 5.2 for preparation and implementation of the TMP, TGS and managing onsite monitoring of TTM performance (for example, speed management, traffic delays, condition of devices).
 Principal The State of Queensland acting through the Department of Transport and Main Roads.
-RPEQ Registered Professional Engineer of Queensland Shall A mandatory condition Should A recommendation Speed Management Plan A document that outlines the proposed speed limits during and outside of work hours, the measures to be taken to monitor speeds and remedial actions to ensure compliance with the speed limit.
+RPEQ Registered Professional Engineer of Queensland Shall A mandatory condition.
+Where certain requirements in the design or application of the device are described with the 'shall' stipulation, it is mandatory that, when an installation is made, these requirements be met.
+Should Indicates a recommendation.
+Where the word 'should' is used, it is considered to be recommended use, but not mandatory.
+Any recommendation that is not applied must be based on sound traffic engineering judgement and documented.
+Speed Management Plan A document that outlines the proposed speed limits during and outside of work hours, the measures to be taken to monitor speeds and remedial actions to ensure compliance with the speed limit.
 Substantial (change in traffic) These are changes introduced by a Traffic Guidance Scheme which result in: reduction in the available road space by one lane or more including bicycle lanes realignment of carriageway by more than one lane width, and geometric change to an intersection operation.
 Traffic Controller A person authorised in accordance with Clause 5.6.2 to control traffic at roadworks.
 Traffic Guidance Scheme (TGS) An arrangement of temporary signs and devices to warn traffic and guide it through or past a work area or temporary hazard.
 Traffic Management Plan (TMP) Prepared by the Contractor in accordance with the requirements of the Contract.
-It outlines how the works are integrated into the operation of the road network, identifies and considers all foreseeable risks, and assesses the impact on all road users.
+It outlines how the works are integrated into the operation of the road network, identifies and considers all foreseeable risks, and assesses the impact on all road users, and identifies requirements for TTM monitoring.
 TRSB Temporary Road Safety Barrier